|

 10. selects and regularly participates in lifetime physical activities.

-- KNOWS the implications of and the benefits from involvement in
+KNOWS the implications of and the benefits from involvement in physical activities

 13. applies concepts and principles to the development of motor skills.